 The Program Kanban

-- Funnel – All new features are welcome here.
-They may include new functionality, enhancement of the existing system functions, or Enabler features.
+- Funnel – All new ideas are welcome here.
+They may include new functionality, enhancement of the existing system functions, or Enabler work.

-- Analyzing – New features that align with the Vision and support the Strategic Themes are further explored by Agile Teams when they have available capacity.
-Refinement includes the collaboration to define its description, business benefit hypothesis, acceptance criteria, and size in normalized story points.
-The feature may require prototyping or other forms of exploration by Agile Teams.
-The WIP limit for this state must account for the availability of Product Management, the capacity of teams and other subject matter experts.
+- Analyzing – New ideas that align with the Vision and support the Strategic Themes are further explored by Agile Teams when they have available capacity.
+Refinement includes the collaboration to turn the loosely-formed idea into one or more well-formed features with descriptions, business benefit hypotheses, acceptance criteria, and sizes in normalized story points.
+Each feature may require prototyping or other forms of exploration by Agile Teams.
+The WIP limit for this state must account for the availability of Product Management as well as the capacity of teams and other subject matter experts.

 - Program Backlog – The highest-priority features that were analyzed and approved by Product Management advance to this state, where they are prioritized with Weighted Shortest Job First (WSJF), relative to the rest of the backlog, and await implementation.

-- Validating on staging – At the end of every iteration, while the ART prepares for the System Demo, features that are ready for feedback get pulled into this state.
-The teams integrate and test them with the rest of the system in a staging environment (or its closest proxy), and are presented to Product Management and other stakeholders for approval at the system demo.
+- Validating on staging – During each iteration, features that are ready for feedback get pulled into this state.
+The teams integrate and test them with the rest of the system in a staging environment (or its closest proxy) and then present to Product Management and other stakeholders for approval.
 Approved features move to the ‘ready’ part of this state, where they’re prioritized again using WSJF to await deployment.

 - Deploying to production – When capacity becomes available for deployment activities (or immediately in a fully automated continuous delivery environment) the feature gets moved to production.
-If it’s deployed but turned off to be verified in preparation for release (see Continuous Deployment for more details), then it moves to the ‘ready‘ part of this state to await release.
+In systems that separate deployment from release (see Continuous Deployment for more details), the feature moves to the ‘ready‘ part of this state to await release.
+In other systems, the feature automatically moves to the releasing state because once it arrives in the production environment, users can immediately access it.
 This state is WIP limited to avoid the buildup of features that are deployed but not yet released.

 The Kanban system described here provides a good starting point for most ARTs.
 However, it should be customized to fit the ART’s process, including the definition of WIP limits and the specific policies for each process state.

 Some ART initiatives are simply too big to be completed in a single PI.
 These Program Epics, identified and managed in a separate Kanban system, as shown in Figure 2.
 Also, some portfolio epics may require splitting into solution and program epics to facilitate incremental implementation.
-While mainly a local concern, program or solution epics have an impact on financial, human, and other resources that are large enough to warrant a Lean business case, discussion, and financial approval from Lean Portfolio Management (LPM).
-This is an important Guardrail on budgetary spend, and what makes an epic, an epic.
+While mainly a local concern, program or solution epics have an impact on financial, human, and other resources that might be large enough to warrant a Lean business case, discussion, and financial approval from Lean Portfolio Management (LPM).
+Epics whose estimates exceed the portfolio epic threshold require review and approval.
+This is an important Guardrail on budgetary spending.

 The primary purpose of this Kanban system is to analyze and approve program epics, splitting them into features that will be further explored and implemented using the program Kanban.
 Depending on how frequently program epics occur in the local context of the ART, this Kanban system may not be required.

-The program Kanban typically requires the engagement of large solution or portfolio stakeholders to explore and approve the program epics.
+The program epic Kanban may require the engagement of large solution or portfolio stakeholders to explore and approve the program epics.
 The process states in this Kanban usually follow those in the Portfolio Kanban, for example: